Ultimate Guide to Kanban Project Management (2023)

 Agile project management is a project management method where you break your project down into smaller development cycles that last anywhere from 1-4 weeks.

-Once every cycle is completed, you present versions of your product to your customers and get their feedback on it.
-You then take their feedback and incorporate it into the next cycle.
+Once every cycle is completed, you present versions of your product to your customers and get their feedback on it, incorporating that feedback into the next cycle.